20 interesting facts about New Zealand, the “paradise of the Pacific”

 Overview

-New Zealand has an area of about 268,000 square kilometers.
-There are two major islands in New Zealand – North Island and South Island.
-The population of New Zealand is about 5.2 million (2023 estimate).
+New Zealand has an area of about 268,000 square km.
+There are two major islands in New Zealand: the North Island and the South Island.
+The population in New Zealand is around 5 million (2023 census).

-The New Zealanders are called the Kiwis.
-The name comes from the flightless bird Kiwi.
+The nickname comes from the flightless bird Kiwi.
 The Kiwi bird is the national icon of New Zealand.
 They are endemic to New Zealand and are considered special in Maori culture.

 English is the most spoken language in New Zealand.
 Almost everyone in New Zealand can speak English.
 There are 3 official languages of New Zealand – English, Māori, and New Zealand Sign Language.